 - Wider questions about the scholarship scheme and mathematics to enable us to judge your personal qualities, motivation and enthusiasm to be an inspirational mathematics teacher, and your understanding of mathematicians and their relevance to secondary school students.

 - Mathematical knowledge and Competency.
-At your Assessment, in addition to the three parts listed above, we will also ask you three questions on mathematical concepts and their application in real life.
-This means your Assessment will last one hour instead of 45 minutes.
+At your Assessment, in addition to the three bullet listed in the preceding paragraph, we will also ask you three questions on mathematical concepts and their application in real life.
+This means your Assessment will last one hour instead of 45-minutes.

 Applicants who are invited to attend an Assessment will be provided with further details of the activities that are part of the Assessment, as well as details of using our chosen online software.
 Applicants who are required to sit the mathematics test will also be provided with further details for that activity.